Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 DOJ Files Antitrust Lawsuit to Break Up Live Nation/Ticketmaster

-The Department of Justice, joined by 30 state attorneys general, files a civil antitrust lawsuit against Live Nation Entertainment.
-The complaint alleges that Live Nation has used its monopoly power to illegally suppress competition in the live entertainment industry.
-It accuses the company of threatening venues that consider using competing ticketing services, locking venues into long-term exclusive deals, and retaliating against anyone who tries to compete.
-The DOJ is seeking structural relief — meaning they want to break up the company.
+The DOJ finally does something.
+30 state attorneys general join in.
+The lawsuit says Live Nation has been threatening venues that even think about using a competitor, locking them into long-term exclusive deals, and retaliating against anyone who tries to compete.
+They want to break up the company.
 This is the biggest antitrust action in entertainment since the Paramount decree.
+Only took 30 years and the most popular pop star on earth to get here.

 2024–2025The Exploitation